Insights automatically shows how your projects are doing based on your team’s actual work – no status meeting or manual updates needed.

 Project health shows how your project is doing at a glance – no manual updates needed.
 Todoist calculates health automatically from your team’s natural work patterns: task completions, overdue items, and overall momentum.
 You’ll see one of the following statuses:

 Project health updates automatically once a day as your team works.
-You can also refresh it manually by clicking the three-dots menu and selecting Refresh.
+You can also refresh it manually by clicking on ”Updated ... ago”.
+Close and reopen the Insights panel to see refreshed data.

 Progress tracking